-Here’s what the 41-year-old personal trainer shared with the mag:
+Here’s what the 42-year-old personal trainer had to share with the mag:

 On why she’s so committed to working out and being healthy: “I’m a 42-year-old.
 I still like skinny jeans.
 I still prefer a two-piece instead of a one-piece, but now I have two young kids.
 So for me, I want to be skiing down the mountain alongside my kids instead of waiting at the bottom for them.
 I want to see their children graduate from college.
 I want to meet my grandchildren’s children.
 These are my whys.”